-Under our equity incentive plans, stock options may be granted to employees, consultants and directors to purchase a fixed number of shares of our common stock at prices not less than 100% of the fair market value at the date of grant.
+Under our equity incentive plans, stock options may be granted to employees, consultants and directors to purchase a fixed number of shares of our common stock.
+The exercise prices of options granted are at least equal to the fair market value of our common stock on the dates of grant.
 Options generally vest and become exercisable after one year or in four annual increments beginning one year after the grant date and expire ten years from the grant date.
-At March 31, 2012, 401,116 shares were available for future equity grants under the 2005 Equity Plan.
+On May 9, 2012 our stockholders approved an amendment to the 2005 Equity Plan which increased the number of shares that may be issued under the Plan by 1,400,000 shares.
+Subsequent to this amendment, at June 30, 2012, there were 1,874,202 shares available future equity grants under the 2005 Equity Plan.
 We have historically issued new shares of our common stock upon share option exercise.

-Subsequent to December 31, 2011, we awarded stock options covering 385,646 shares of our common stock to employees and at March 31, 2012, we had 3,341,082 stock options outstanding.
-These options had a weighted-average exercise price of \$12.59 per share, an aggregate intrinsic value of approximately \$4.2 million and the weighted average remaining contractual term was approximately 5.8 years.
+Subsequent to December 31, 2011, we awarded stock options covering 400,646 shares of our common stock to employees and at June 30, 2012, we had 3,216,696 stock options outstanding.
+These options had a weighted average exercise price of \$12.59 per share, an aggregate intrinsic value of approximately \$2.6 million and the weighted average remaining contractual term was approximately 5.6 years.